 The Internet of Things (IoT) bridges the divide between physical and digital worlds.
-It’s a system of interconnected devices which have the ability to collect and transfer data over a network without (in the successful use cases) requiring manual administration.
+It’s a system of interconnected devices which have the ability to collect and transfer data over a network without (in the successful Applications) requiring manual administration.
 Enterprises are getting leverage in shifting markets by implementing IoT Solutions in their business models to reduce time-to-market, boosts productivity and improve customer experiences.

 Nonetheless, every technology has its own challenges.
 The Internet of Things faces a major challenge in terms of testing.
 To build a world-class IoT product, an end-to-end IoT solution needs to undergo significant amounts of QA throughout its lifecycle.
 That means every component, such as a sensor, gateway, user interface and the web services that bind them need to be tested before, during and often after delivery to the end-customer.

 We’ll call such end-to-end IoT testing multistage validation.
 Let’s explore the concept of multistage validation in more detail.

 An end-to-end IoT solution consists of multiple components including (in descending order of abstraction):

 - User Access Component: Mobile Application or Web Application